raaz-crypto/raaz/README.md

 ----------------------------------------

-**NOTE:** The interface that we describe now needs the ability for a single package (raaz in our case) to expose multiple components.
+**NOTE:** The interface that we describe now needs the ability for a single package (`raaz` in our case) to expose multiple components.
 This is still work in progress but is expected to be merged in soon (See
 <https://github.com/haskell/cabal/issues/4206>).
 Without this feature
 the interface described below cannot be used.

-Depending on the platform specific features, certain cryptographic primitives can have better (in terms of safety and performance) implementations.
-For example, if it is known that the underlying processor supports vector extensions like `avx2`, some primitives like chacha20 can be made upto 2x times faster.
+Certain cryptographic primitives can have better (both in terms of safety and performance) implementations that exploit specific hardware features.
+For example, if the underlying processor supports vector extensions like `avx2`, some primitives like chacha20 can be made up to 2x faster.
+Production quality cryptographic libraries are expected to provide implementations tuned for such specific hardware.
+Even when they don't give one for the hardware in hand, it should be possible for the downstream user of the library to plugin a custom implementations.
+We want make it possible to plug-in such implementations and yet not disturb the high-level interface of raaz.
+Mixin-style modules provided by backpack is what we use to give such a pluggable interface.

-The raaz cryptographic library is a single package containing the multiple component.
-A user who only cares about a high level interface and does not want to micromanage the implementation of various primitives can just ignore the various components and use only the top level haskell library `raaz` just like any other package.
-We have chosen sensible default implementations in this top level library and should be sufficient for most users.
-However, there are instances when one wants control over the implementations.
-The most important case being when the hardware has special features that can be exploited to give better implementations or when one wants to integrate with third party modules.
-We describe these components and show how to utilise them to build libraries and programs for which implementations can be plugged in.
+The raaz cryptographic library is organised as a single package containing multiple component.
+A user who only cares about a high level interface can just ignore these individual components and use only the top level library `raaz` much like any other package.
+For users who does care about changing the underlying implementation, having an overall picture of these components is helpful.

-1. The component `raaz:core` contains the core types and utility functions.
+1. The component `raaz:core` contains core types and utility functions.
+You would most likely need this component to begin with.

 2. The component `raaz:indef` exports a signature `Implementation` and a module `Utils` that depends on the signature.
 The